Equinox (Bulgarian band): Career

 On 12 March 2018, it was announced by Bulgarian National Television that Equinox would represent Bulgaria in the Eurovision Song Contest 2018.
 The song "Bones" is produced by Symphonix International, who were behind Bulgaria's 2016 and 2017 Eurovision entries, which placed 4th and 2nd respectively.
 The song was composed by Borislav Milanov, Trey Campbell, Joacim Persson and Dag Lundberg.
 Equinox was created specially for the contest, spearheaded by composer Borislav Milanov.
 "Bones" eventually qualified for the final, where it placed 14th.
-Days after the final, the group announced that it would 'continue to exist' after signing with Universal Music Group; however, the group has been inactive since the contest, with its members going on to pursue solo careers.
+Days after the final, the group stated that they would 'continue to exist' after signing with Universal Music Group; however, the group has been inactive since the contest, with its members going on to pursue solo careers.